 Caring for someone with a life limiting illness can be found in almost all areas of health care.
 Nurses who work across the health system can find themselves in clinical situations where palliative care knowledge is needed, even if they are not ‘specialist’ nurses.
 This kind of palliative approach to nursing care is delivered everywhere that patients can be found, such as in community care, surgical units, residential aged care facilities and emergency departments.

 You may wish to find out more about the nursing care of patients for whom active treatment is no longer of benefit or who have life limiting illnesses.
 Nurse-led models of palliative care include symptom management, patient and carer education, goals of care discussions, and care coordination.
 The essential role of nurses in achieving quality palliative care for all Australians has been addressed in a review by the Australian College of Nursing (422kb pdf).

 Working or studying in palliative care?

-CareSearch has details on Short Courses and University Courses as well as information about Web Based Learning
+CareSearch has details on Short Courses and Workshops and Formal Qualifications as well as information about eLearning.